amissine/lnet/test/rc/05/README.md

 **All the participants of our private cloud must trust each other with their boxes.**

 Configuring a public cloud may require a totally different implementation.

+Having said that, it is worth noting that, with proper user management, these security concerns can be mitigated, if not altogether eliminated.
+To join our cloud as a _leaf_, you can keep using your existing UNIX account.
+You install the `lnet` project, generate your key pair and make the public key available to the cloud.
+For example, you can create an issue on github that would contain the public key, requesting to join the cloud.
+Once your public key has been added to the `/home/ctl/.ssh/authorized_keys` on a _hub_, you can run `lnet` on your _leaf_ to connect to the `ctl` account on the _hub_.
+The `lnet` project comes from github already preconfigured to connect to the `ctl` UNIX account on that _hub_.